adrirubio/Perceptron/README.md

 - **Customizable Dataset**: Uses a tailored dataset to optimize performance for specific applications.

 ## Dataset
-Perceptron is trained on a unique dataset named `PerceptronDataset`.
-This dataset includes a variety of data to ensure the model is robust and versatile.
-Here are the details:
+Perceptron is fine-tuned on a comprehensive pre-trained text dataset to ensure robustness and versatility across various tasks.

-- **Sources**: The dataset is collected from multiple sources including text, audio, and image data.
-- **Categories**:
-  - **Text**: Includes articles, blog posts, and technical documents.
-  - **Audio**: Contains recordings of various speech patterns and accents.
-  - **Images**: Comprises labeled images for object recognition tasks.
-- **Size**: Approximately 10,000 samples per category.
+### Dataset Details:
+- **Source**: Utilizes pre-trained models from Hugging Face Transformers, such as BERT, GPT-3, or similar.
+- **Categories**: Includes diverse text sources to cover a wide variety of contexts and styles.
-- **Format**: Stored in CSV files for text and audio metadata, and PNG/JPEG for images.
+- **Format**: Text data in CSV format with columns for input text and associated labels (if any).

 ## Installation
 To get started with Perceptron, follow these steps: